Police approach ‘subject to independent scrutiny’ amid Telford abuse claims

-Officers investigating child sexual exploitation in Telford have said their approach has been “subject to independent scrutiny” after it was estimated up to 1,000 children could have fallen victim to abusers over a 40-year period.
+Police officers investigating child sexual exploitation in Telford have said their approach has been “subject to independent scrutiny” amid claims up to 1,000 children had been abused since 1981.

-West Mercia Police said the Home Office had paid a visit to the Shropshire town last year after allegations of abuse – including cases involving girls as young as 11 who were drugged, beaten and raped – which were gathered by the Sunday Mirror.
+West Mercia Police said the Home Office paid a visit to the Shropshire town last year after allegations of abuse – including cases involving girls as young as 11 drugged, beaten and raped – which were gathered by the Sunday Mirror.

-Allegations reported to date back to the 1980s are said to have been mishandled by authorities, with many perpetrators going unpunished, while it is claimed similar abuse is continuing in the area.
+Allegations are said to have been mishandled by authorities, with many perpetrators going unpunished, while it is claimed similar abuse is continuing in the area.

 One victim – “Holly” – told BBC’s Victoria Derbyshire Show she went to a sexual health clinic twice a week for three years to get the morning-after pill.